is a free Software Platform. All Simulations are calculated by our Simulation Engine.

 The typical System Dynamics Archetypes is a small collection of standard scorecards, as listed on Wikipedia.
 We’ve included them in our article about System Dynamics, see below.

-Chapter 4: Desire, the Formula Language
+Chapter 5: Desire, our Formula Language

 Perfect Desire includes a small formula language that mainly consists of pure Math.